gajus/scream/README.md

 ## Managing the Viewport

-Configure the dimensions of the viewport at the time of the initialization:
+Configure dimensions of the viewport at the time of the initialization:

 ```js
 var scream = Scream({